lucasvsr/blackbox-themes/README.md

 ## Add your theme in this repo
 You can add your theme in this repo just:

-- Creating a new branch and add you `theme.json` in `src/palettes`
+- Creating a new branch
+- Add you `theme.json` in `src/palettes`
-- Add a screenshot in  `themes/images` and edit the `themes/README.md` with the image you just add.
+- Add a screenshot in  `themes/images`
+- Edit the `themes/README.md` with the image you just add.
 - Make a pull-request at `main` branch